 GloptiPoly 3 is described in:

 The GPM and its SDP formulation are described in:

 Gloptipoly 3.7 benefited from feedback by Milan Korda and Jiawang Nie.

 Please forward comments, suggestions and bug reports to Didier Henrion.

-Last updated on 31 October 2013.
+Last updated on 22 November 2021.